Security in 5G RAN and core deployments

 The main target audience for this document is the regulators, while the secondary audience is the decision-makers on the operator end.

 Telecommunication networks, as we know them, consist of four distinct parts: RAN, a core network, a transport network, and an interconnect network.
 These networks carry three distinct traffic types, commonly referred to as planes.
 The control plane carries the signaling traffic, the user plane the user data (which is the content of communications), and the management plane the administrative traffic.
+The administrative traffic contains configuration and control commands for RAN and core functions.
 Network security is critical to these planes, since all three of them are prone to unique and diverse types of threats.
 This paper focuses on the control and the user planes.

 5G and the rapidly evolving associated technologies in the market put new security demands on telecommunication networks compared to previous mobile generations.
 5G networks are critical to ensuring digitization and M2M (machine-to-machine) connectivity.
 We come across strategic terms like BOT (a software robotic device), IoT (Internet of Things), ML (machine learning), and so on that have the potential to drive the future of our industries.
 Naturally, then, there is much at stake, both in terms of value and risk.

 With 5G, network security and privacy is improved, for example, by introducing IMSI (international mobile subscriber identity) encryption.
 All user data passing through 5G networks is confidentiality protected and integrity protected hop-by-hop.

 The security and trust level of deployed 5G networks is a topic of world-wide discussion.

 Some papers, such as Ovum’s The Facts on 5G argue that RAN is a largely insignificant part of a 5G network and cannot affect the confidentiality and integrity of 5G services.